This is DFI

 newsletters and speaking engagements for the Secretary and key administrators.

-Chris Green, Chief Legal Counsel
+Matt Lynch, Chief Legal Counsel

 The Chief Legal Counsel is the lead attorney for the Department of Financial Institutions and provides advice and guidance on all legal matters pertaining to the Department.

-Office of Financial Literacy
+Jessica Wetzel, Director, Office of Financial Capability

 Division of Administrative Services and Technology